6-8 November 2020

 Public toilets are available at Rådhusbrygga.

 From the very beginning Fjord Oslo has environmental protection as one of our core values.
-In our inaugural year we are an official partner to Oslo European Green Capital 2019 and here are a few measures we do for environment are:
+In our inaugural year we were an official partner to Oslo European Green Capital 2019 and here are a few measures we do for environment are:

 Use of grid power